Angular bispectrum of matter number counts in cosmic structures: Analytical results

-In Fig.~\ref{fig:term_comparison}, we plot each term of Eq.~\eqref{eq:b_split} for two redshift bins: $z=2\pm0.25$ in the first row and $z=0.6\pm0.05$ in the second row.
+In Fig.\,\ref{fig:term_comparison}, we plot each term of Eq.\,\eqref{eq:b_split} for two redshift bins: $1.75 \leq z \leq 2.25$ in the first row and $0.55 \leq z \leq 0.65$ in the second row.
+The smoothness parameter $\sigma$ defined in Eq.\,\eqref{eq:window} is chosen as a compromise: it must be small enough to satisfy the condition $\sigma \ll r_{\rm max} - r_{\rm min}$, ensuring a close match to a top-hat window, but large enough for the analytical derivatives to be numerically stable and well sampled.
+We find a good compromise with the criterion $\sigma / [r_{\rm max} - r_{\rm min}] \simeq 0.05$.
+For $1.75 \leq z \leq 2.25$ we set $\sigma=25$~Mpc$/h$ while for $0.55 \leq z \leq 0.65$ we set $ \sigma=10$~Mpc$/h$.
 We indicate positive (negative) values with solid (dashed) lines.
 In black (dotted grey) we show the total GR (Newtonian) bispectrum.
 In the left column, we have fixed one multipole to a large value $\ell_1=512$ and vary $\ell_2=\ell_3$ so that the first point corresponds to a folded configuration with $2\ell_2=2\ell_3=\ell_1$ while the last point is an equilateral configuration that corresponds to the starting configuration of the second column.
 The middle column shows the equilateral configurations from $\ell_1=514$ to $\ell_1=2$ (note the flipped horizontal axis, with $\ell_1$ decreasing towards the right).
 Hence, the last point of the middle column corresponds to a large-scale triangle connecting with the first point of the third column where we fix $\ell_1=2$ and vary $\ell_2=\ell_3$.
 Therefore, the right part of the last column corresponds to squeezed triangles $\ell_2=\ell_3 \gg \ell_1$.

-In Fig.~\ref{fig:ratio}, we show the ratio between the relativistic bispectra and the total bispectrum.
-The structure of the panels and the colours correspond to those of Fig.~\ref{fig:term_comparison}.
-It can be compared with Fig.~13 of \cite{Montandon:2022ulz} where the ratio has been estimated with simulations.
-The orders of magnitude are confirmed, at $z=2$, we obtain almost $10\%$ of the total amplitude for the large-scale equilateral configuration and $4-5 \%$ in the squeezed limit, which is slightly larger than predicted by \cite{Montandon:2022ulz}.
-At $z=0.6$, we obtain a similar result, the ratio is a fraction of $1\%$.
+In Fig.\,\ref{fig:ratio}, we show ratios between the relativistic bispectra and the total bispectrum; the structure of the panels and the colours correspond to those of Fig.\,\ref{fig:term_comparison}.
+For the bin $\hat z: \ 1.75 \leq z \leq 2.25$, the various relativistic effects comprise almost 10\% (5\%) of the total bispectrum signal on large scales for equilateral (squeezed) configurations; these amplitude results are slightly larger as obtained by the simulation measurements of \cite{Montandon:2022ulz} (see their Fig.~13).
+In contrast, for the bin $\hat z: 0.55 \leq z \leq 0.65$, the ratios peak at about 1\% at large scales, which agrees fairly well with \cite{Montandon:2022ulz}.

 It is worth noting that the width of the redshift window functions corresponds to a characteristic scale below which the power is being suppressed.
 This suppression is caused by the integration on the line of sight, which mixes different scales.
 Indeed, a given multipole corresponds to different scales at different redshifts.
 For scales much larger than the redshift bin width, the different can be neglected.
 For scales much smaller, it results in a loss of correlation, and hence of power.
 The width of the redshift bins has been adjusted to correspond to the same multipoles, roughly corresponding to $\ell \sim 45$.